aaron-c-jones/tahamonfared.github.io/_posts/2016-12-29-Classification.md

 Let's use logistics regression to classify now.
 Basically what we'll do here is calculate odds for each point of being in one of our groups to being in the other based on logit link function (linear assumption on the relationship between the log odds of the response and explanatory variables).

 Doing logistics regression will allow us to select the best model based on training dataset only.
 I have written a logistics model selection function, which will exhaustively look for the best model up to first degree interactions.
-We should never use this though for a bigger set of variables since the possible models grow very fast.. $O(2^{\\frac{p(p+1)}{2}})$
+We should never use this though for a larger set of variables since the possible models grow very fast.. $O(2^{\\frac{p(p+1)}{2}})$

 ``` r
 logistic_binomial_model_selection<-function(data,response){